Gender pay gap in sports: Statistics

-Football
+Soccer

 In soccer, the United States women's national football team is paid almost four times less than the men's team.
-The women's team won the 2014 World Cup tournament but was paid $7 million prize money less than their male counterparts who failed in Round 16.
-In 2016, the two-time Olympic gold medalist, American football player Hope Amelia Solo files lawsuit against the U.S Soccer Federation for disregarding pay equity with her teammates.
+The women's team won the 2014 World Cup tournament but was paid $7 million prize money less than their male counterparts who failed in the round of 16.
+In 2016, the two-time Olympic gold medalist, American soccer player Hope Amelia Solo files lawsuit against the U.S Soccer Federation for disregarding pay equity with her teammates.
+And it was not until Megan Rapinoe became the deciding factor, and making an agreement with the Equal Employment Opportunity Commission in February 2022.

 Basketball

 The gender pay gap continues to affect all female professional athletes in almost all sports.
-Considering basketball, the maximum salary for a Women’s National Basketball Player (WNBA) player is $111,500 whereas for the National Basketball Association (NBA), the minimum salary is $525,093.
+Considering basketball, the maximum salary for a Women's National Basketball Association (WNBA) player is $111,500 whereas for the National Basketball Association (NBA), the minimum salary is $525,093.
 Further, the average salary in the NBA is $4,500,000 and the average salary in the WNBA is $72,000.

 The pay gap in basketball also exists.
-In 2014, 5 teams of the Women's National Basketball Association (WNBA) out of overall 12 made a profit.
+In 2014, 5 teams of the WNBA out of overall 12 made a profit.
 The WNBA player who received the highest income is nearly one-fifth of the income of the lowest-paid NBA player.
 In 2018, the WNBA paid its players much less of their revenue, less than 25%, than the NBA does, about 50%.
 If the WNBA revenues were shared with its players as the NBA revenues are, their average salary would rise from $77,878 to around $191,083 in the 2018 season.
 In 2020 a new WNBA collective bargaining agreement was put in place and will go until 2027.
 Players in the WNBA will on average earn a salary of $130,000, with minimum and maximum salaries of $68,000 and $215,000 respectively; with the possibility for top athletes to earn over $500,000 annually.
-The players in the WNBA are unable to get their revenues from jersey sales, unlike the mens league, where the sale goes directly to the player.
+The players in the WNBA are unable to get their revenues from jersey sales, unlike the men's league, where the sale goes directly to the player.
 The WNBA league will spend up to $250,000 a player and at least $1 million in promoting and marketing of players annually.
 Significant change in the revenue sharing could allow players in the WNBA to earn 50% of their revenues as of the 2021 season.

 Golf

 The gender pay gap in golf is far from over.
 According to Golf Support, the prize money disparity between male and female athletes is 83% in professional golf.
 If a male and female golf player both wins a tournament, the male player can earn 6 times more than the female player.
-The average salary for a golfer in the Professional Golfers' Association (PGA) is $973,000 versus $162,000 for a player in the Ladies’ Professional Golfers' Association (LPGA), demonstrating that women in professional golf make 16.6% of what male golfers make annually.
+The average salary for a golfer in the Professional Golfers' Association (PGA) is $973,000 versus $162,000 for a player in the Ladies' Professional Golfers' Association (LPGA), demonstrating that women in professional golf make 16.6% of what male golfers make annually.